MeixiChenTracy/MEng_project/README.md

 # Automatic Children Story Video Generation
-Research project for my Master of Engineering degree.
+Research project for my Master of Engineering degree at the University of Cambridge, supervised by Dr. Samuel Albanie.

 For full report, please see [here](Final_report.pdf).